isedwards/kb/django/migrations.md

 If `./manage.py makemigrations --dry-run` is hanging (even when there are no new changes) the problem may be that there are active transactions.
 This happened to me after interupting a large data migration using <kbd>Ctrl</kbd><kbd>c</kbd>.
 You can restart postgres with `sudo /etc/init.d/postgresql restart` and MySQL with `sudo /etc/init.d/mysql restart`.

+Alternatively, there could be a problem like limted disc space or memory.

 ### Makemigrations and migrate failing when trying to remove fields from model